 This approach, proposed by Robert Kaplan and David Norton in the early 1990s, is based on the idea of linking business strategies to goals and checking whether strategies are delivering the expected results by monitoring indicators (KPIs) representing those relationships.

-A quick reminder, you can use Prosoftly Business Management Software to organize your business and grow your company.
+You can use Prosoftly Business Management Software to organize your business and grow your company.

 What are the Benefits of the Balanced Scorecard Model?